 There are some more complicated and some less complicated challenges when it comes to Swedish pronunciation.
 I have collected five particularities of the Swedish language, that should be rather easy to master technically, as soon as you have recognised their existence.
 The problem here is that most Swedes are unaware of the subtleties of this.
 At the end of this post, I have added an audio recording of the examples I use, please listen carefully to this after having read the article.

-Locate the position of the following consonants, d, n, s and t.
+Locate the position of the following consonants, d, l, n, s and t.
 As you notice, they are all produced by the tip of your tongue, right behind your front teeth.
 Then, locate the position of an r, being slightly further back in your mouth, with your tongue touching the palate.